Aestor/FumagalliGrottiGullo/README.md

 ### Sharing services
 The sharing services are not supported yet in our implementation: the "Sharing Services" page contains some links which redirect to the web sites of the main car and bike sharing services.

+## Testing

+Unit testing can be done by typing the command `mvn test` <br>
+Integration Testing can be conducted by typing the command `mvn  verify -P integration-test` in the _Implementation_ folder

 ## Troubles and quick fixes

 ### Best IDE for this project